yagizerlc/protocol_yagiz_github/Day 6: Genomics.md

 micromamba deactivate
 ```

-To visualise genome assembly, I used `Bandage`. `Bandage`generates a graphical representation of the assembly, which allows us to inspect the assembly graph for unresolved regions like repeats or structural variants, identify circularised contigs often corresponds to plasmids or repeats, and confirm that the assembly graph was well-resolved and did not contain any excessive fragmentation.
+To visualise genome assembly, I used <code style="color : lightskyblue">Bandage</code>. <code style="color : lightskyblue">Bandage</code> generates a graphical representation of the assembly, which allows us to inspect the assembly graph for unresolved regions like repeats or structural variants, identify circularised contigs often corresponds to plasmids or repeats, and confirm that the assembly graph was well-resolved and did not contain any excessive fragmentation.